-- 17.1 Meetings of the Council are generally open to the public but the Local Government (Scotland) Act 1973 does allow the Council to hear matters in private if they meet the description of confidential information as defined in the Act or by resolution if the Council agrees that if the meeting was held in public, then exempt information as defined in Schedule 7(A) of the Act would be disclosed. - 17.2 Being open to the public requires that the public should be able to attend and observe meetings and should have access to all agendas and reports that are not ruled private under the Act.
-To ensure access for the majority of residents who cannot attend in person, the Council will endeavour to webcast all appropriate meetings that are open to the public
+- 18.1 Meetings of the Council are generally open to the public but the Local Government (Scotland) Act 1973 does allow the Council to hear matters in private if they meet the description of confidential information as defined in the Act or by resolution if the Council agrees that if the meeting was held in public, then exempt information as defined in Schedule 7(A) of the Act would be disclosed. - 18.2 Being open to the public requires that the public should be able to observe meetings and should have access to all agendas and reports that are not ruled private under the Act.
+To ensure access, the Council will endeavour to webcast all appropriate meetings that are open to the public.

-18. Order of Debates
+19. Order of Debates

-18.1 A member who wishes to speak, when called on, will address the Lord Provost or Convener.
+19.1 A member who wishes to speak, when called on, will address the Lord Provost or Convener.
 The member will speak directly on the motion or amendment that is being proposed, seconded or discussed, or on a question of order.
 No member can speak more than once on any subject that is being discussed, except for a point of order or, with the permission of the Lord Provost or Convener, to give an explanation.
 The person proposing the motion has a right of reply.

-19. Length of Speeches
+20. Length of Speeches

-19.1 Except with the Lord Provost or Convener's permission the proposer and seconder of a motion or an amendment must not speak for more than five minutes, and all other speakers for not more than three minutes.
+20.1 Except with the Lord Provost or Convener's permission the proposer and seconder of a motion or an amendment must not speak for more than five minutes, and all other speakers for not more than three minutes.
 The proposer of the original motion may speak for up to five minutes in reply, and the reply must not introduce any new matter into the debate.
 After that, the discussion will finish and the Lord Provost or Convener will direct that a vote be taken.

-20. Motion for Adjournment
+21. Motion for Adjournment

-- 20.1 A motion to adjourn the meeting may be put at any time, except if a member is speaking, and will have precedence over all other motions.
-It must be moved and seconded without discussion and must at once be put by the Lord Provost or Convener in the form of 'adjourn' or 'not adjourn.' - 20.2 A second or subsequent motion to adjourn may not be made within half an hour unless it is moved by the Lord Provost or Convener when it will be dealt with as in Standing Order 20.1.
+- 21.1 A motion to adjourn the meeting may be put at any time, except if a member is speaking, and will have precedence over all other motions.
+It must be moved and seconded without discussion and must at once be put by the Lord Provost or Convener in the form of 'adjourn' or 'not adjourn.' - 21.2 A second or subsequent motion to adjourn may not be made within half an hour unless it is moved by the Lord Provost or Convener when it will be dealt with as in Standing Order 21.1.

-21. Debate
+22. Debate